-With regard to the start of the 2020-2021 academic year, we assume that training programmes in periods 1 and 2 (until January 2021) will be 80% online and 20% on location, in Leeuwarden and Velp.
+As far as the start of the 2020-2021 academic year is concerned, we assume that 80% of the education will take place online in periods 1 and 2 (until January 2021) and 20% on location, in Leeuwarden and Velp.

 Internships, minors and graduation

-Physical lectures have been cancelled.
-External activities such as excursions have also been cancelled.
-Agreements regarding internships and graduation assignments are still in place.
-Students will coordinate this with their internship provider and their internship or graduation coordinator at Van Hall Larenstein.
-Fieldwork for internships, graduation assignments or a minor is also permitted, but for a maximum of two students.
-Supervision takes place remotely.
+Agreements concerning internships, minors and graduation projects can continue.
+Students should coordinate this with their internship provider and their minor, internship, or graduation coordinator at Van Hall Larenstein.
+Fieldwork for internships, graduation projects or a minor is also permitted, provided it only involves two students at most.
+Supervision is done remotely.

-All physical events at Van Hall Larenstein are cancelled until 1 September.
-Online alternatives are sought as far as possible.
-In addition, we will no longer go to work-related or study-related meetings outside the university.
-In any event, the advice is to make as few travel movements as possible and to follow the advice of the RIVM to prevent further spread of the Coronavirus.
+Many in-person events at Van Hall Larenstein have been cancelled for the time being.
+Online alternatives are being actively pursued.
+In any case, the advice is to travel as little as possible and follow the advice of the National Institute for Public Health and the Environment (RIVM) to prevent the further spread of the coronavirus.

-We follow the guidelines of RIVM and the Ministry of Foreign Affairs when it comes to travelling abroad and returning from abroad.
-International guests and students are welcome at Van Hall Larenstein unless they are from an orange country.
-We also follow the colour-coded guidelines of the Ministry of Foreign Affairs for outgoing trips.
-Booking trips to orange countries is therefore not allowed.
-When it comes to travelling to yellow countries, a distinction is made between 'need to go' and 'nice to go’.
-You are advised to book trips as late as possible as colour codes can also change again.
+In the case of trips to and from abroad, we are closely following the guidelines of the RIVM and the Ministry of Foreign Affairs.
+International guests and students are welcome at Van Hall Larenstein unless they come from an code orange country.
+For outbound trips as well, we are following the guidelines linked to the Ministry of Foreign Affair's colour coding for various regions.
+Booking trips to code orange countries is therefore not allowed.
+For trips to code yellow countries, a distinction is made between 'need to go' and 'nice to go'.
+Because colour codes can also change after some time, it is advisable to book trips as late as possible anyway.

-We believe it is important that students and staff are always aware of the steps we take as a university of applied sciences during these unusual times.
-That is why we wish to bring them the latest developments with via e-mail and MyHVHL.
+We find it important that students and staff are continually aware of changes.
+That is why we keep them up to date via email and MyHVHL.

 Students and staff can find all information on the HVHL portal: my.hvhl.nl